 - Nothing is perfect, but we don’t have any complaints!

-Materials – The Blackhawk SERPA is another holster made with injection-molding.
+Materials – The Blackhawk SERPA is another holster made with injection molding.
 Blackhawk went for a combination of polymer reinforced with tough carbon fiber.
-Although it’s an OWB holster, it’s designed for close quarter combat, which means it has an incredibly low profile and it’s positioned tightly against the body.
+Although it’s an OWB holster, it’s designed for close-quarter combat, which means it has an incredibly low profile and it’s positioned tightly against the body.
 There’s a drawing release button, and it automatically locks when your Glock 19 is placed back in.
 The paddle and belt loop features can be adjusted for forward or rear cant.

 Performance – The SERPA is a fantastic Glock 19 OWB holster to purchase for law enforcement or anyone who needs their open carry tightly concealed against the body.
 The entire body of the holster is very durable, and you can expect your Glock to be protected from the elements as well as most objects you could bang into.
 However, although the holster does lock the firearm in place, the Glock might still “rattle” around slightly during movements.
 No deal breaker in our opinion, just something you might want to consider.

 What we say – For a Glock 19 holster, the Blackhawk SERPA provides a lot of security and concealment.
 Even if you usually open carry, in some situations you may still feel more comfortable keeping your weapon under your shirt or jacket, and this is an excellent holster to achieve that.
-The price range you can get the SERPA for is what we would consider to be the low-end and if you are able to score a sale it might be the cheapest option on our list.
+The price range you can get the SERPA for is what we would consider being the low-end and if you are able to score a sale it might be the cheapest option on our list.

 - Low price range